-About St. Dominika Street
+About St Dominika Street

 St Dominika Street in Dubrovnik’s Old Town is a famous cobbled street within the Croatian city’s impressive medieval walls.

-The Walls of Dubrovnik – of which St Dominika Street is within – is considered to be one of the great fortification systems of the Middle Ages, partly due to their strategically-perfect waterfront location and also because they were never breached by hostile armies.
+The Walls of Dubrovnik – of which St Dominika Street is within – are considered to be one of the great fortification systems of the Middle Ages, partly due to their strategically-perfect waterfront location and also because they were never breached by hostile armies.
 Famous the world over, the walls were granted UNESCO World Heritage Site status in 1979.

-Today, St Dominika Street is a narrow, curved and cobbled passageway flanked by very high walls.
-But you may not put two and two together given the market scenes featured in Game of Thrones that were filmed in St Dominika Street were packed full of bustling market stalls, animals for sale, peasants and traders – King’s Landing style.
+It may look slightly different to its on-screen counterpart, given the market scenes featured in Game of Thrones were packed full of bustling market stalls, animals for sale, peasants, and traders – King’s Landing style.

 Discover the best Historic Sites in Croatia, from Dubrovnik to Stradun and more, includes an interactive map of Croatian cultural places and landmarks.